Vanish-Coder/Simple-Wordle/README.md

 # simple-wordle
 This is a remake of the classic Wordle.
 It runs entirely on a java JFrame (through a terminal window).
 No real purpose of it lol.

-(I should also point out that the StdDraw file is not made by me (it is a Java library package).)
+(I should also point out that the StdDraw file is not made by me (it is a Java library package) and I just made a few quixk tweaks to tailor it to the game.)

 # Guide (step by step):